jinchandol/git-practice/README.txt

-This is sample txt file for tutorial
+This is sample txt file for tutorial.
+(2nd ver.)